-Living on-campus provides educational, cultural, social and recreational opportunities.
+Living on campus provides educational, cultural, social and recreational opportunities.
 A variety of living styles is available: traditional residence halls, suites, apartments, and houses.
-Each residence hall is staffed with Resident Assistants.
+Each residence hall is staffed with Resident Assistants and a Resident Director.

-Beginning Fall 2010, all full-time undergraduate (non-PS) students who enter Quincy University for the first time are required to live on campus until they have attained senior standing (86 hours or more) unless they: a) are living locally with immediate family who are permanent residents or b) have received permission from the Vice President for Student Engagement to live off campus.
-Continuing full-time undergraduate (non-PS) students enrolled as of Fall 2010 are required to live on campus until they have earned 60 hours or more, and/or are 21 years old, or meet exceptions a or b noted above.
-Criteria for off-campus living must be met by the first day of classes for the semester in which the student wishes to live off-campus.
-Students choosing to live off campus that do not meet the University's criteria for off campus living will not be in good standing with the University and therefore ineligible for institutional financial aid.
+All full-time undergraduate (non-PS) students who enter Quincy University for the first time are required to live on campus until they have attained senior standing (86 hours or more) unless they: a) are living locally with immediate family who are permanent residents or b) have received permission from the Director of Residence Life, in consultation with the Dean of Students and Academic Success, to live off campus.
+Criteria for off campus living must be met by the first day of classes for the semester in which the student wishes to live off campus.
+Students choosing to live off campus that do not meet the University's criteria for off-campus living will not be in good standing with the University and therefore ineligible for institutional financial aid.
 This policy only impacts aid provided directly by Quincy University, not federal, state or private loans or outside scholarships.

-Transfer student eligibility for meeting the criteria above will be determined by a) student's birthdate, b) student's high school graduation year, and/or c) the year in which they first enrolled in an institution of higher education.
-This determination will be made by the Vice President for Student Engagement.
+Transfer student eligibility for meeting the criteria above will be determined by a) student's birth-date, b) student's high school graduation year, and/or c) the year in which they first enrolled in an institution of higher education.
+This determination will be made by the Director of Residence Life, in consultation with the Dean of Students.